• Skip to primary navigation

 Instructions

-• Pour the milk mixture into the flour mixture and bring everything together into a sticky dough
+• Pour the milk mixture into the flour mixture and bring everything together into a sticky dough.
+You can do this using a stand mixer, with it running on a low speed

-• Knead the dough for 10 minutes either by hand on a floured surface or in a mixer with the dough hook attachment
+• Knead the dough for 8-10 minutes either by hand on a very lightly floured surface or in an electric mixer with the dough hook attachment

-• Place the kneaded dough in a oiled bowl covered with cling film and leave in a warm place to rise for 1 hour or until doubled in size
+• Place the kneaded dough in a large bowl that is lightly brushed with vegetable or olive oil, then cover with cling film or a clean tea towel, and leave in a warm place to rise for 1 hour or until doubled in size

 • Make the cinnamon sugar filling by mixing the light brown sugar with the cinnamon

-• Roll the dough into a sausage shape from the longest side, use a sharp knife to trim the ends then cut it into equal pieces.
+• Roll the dough into a sausage shape, starting from the longest side, use a sharp knife to trim the ends then cut it into equal pieces.
 You can mark out the pieces before you cut with a ruler, you want them about 1 inch thick

-• Place the cut rolls into a lined traybake tin (I used a 12" x 9" one), cover them loosely with cling film and a tea towel and leave them to rise for 1 hour
+• Place the cut rolls into a lined traybake tin (I used a 12" x 9" one), cover them loosely with cling film or a clean tea towel and leave them to rise for 1 hour

 • Bake the rolls for 20-25 minutes, until golden brown

-• After they have cool, mix together the cream cheese, icing sugar and milk, and drizzle it over the buns
+• After they have cooled, mix together the cream cheese, icing sugar and milk, and drizzle it over the buns

-• Serve immediately, store leftovers in an airtight container for up to 2 days.
-The buns can be frozen without the cream cheese frosting
+• Serve immediately, store leftovers in an airtight container in a cool place, or in the fridge if they have the frosting on, for 2-4 days.
+The buns can be frozen for up to 3 months

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!